anlisha-maharjan/anlisha-maharjan/README.md

 <details>
     <summary><b>✨Bit More About Me</b></summary><br/>
-    I'm a self-taught passionate software developer, with 6+ years of experience in building accessible and high-quality digital experiences.
+    I'm a self-taught passionate full-stack engineer, with 6+ years of experience in building accessible and high-quality digital experiences.
     <br/><br/>
-    In 2018, I graduated from St. Xavier's College with a focus on software development and with a mantra to always stay curious.
+    In 2018, I graduated from St. Xavier's College with a focus on software engineering and with a mantra to always stay curious.
 I can plan, build,   launch, and maintain a web application myself—did I mention that I build mobile apps too?
 I have worked on a handful of cross-platform iOS and Android apps with React Native and Ionic.
     <br/><br/>
-    Fast forward to 2022 and I'm still learning and challenging myself.
+    Fast forward to 2023 and I'm still learning and challenging myself.
 Everything I have done, small or big, has been a vital stepping stone for where I am today.
 When I'm not coding, you'll find me trekking some stunning landscapes.
 </details>

 ### 📈 Stats